willhanley11/EuroLeague-Model/README.md

     - Eliminates garbage time possessions

-Break play by play data into play specific datasets and aggregate events while each player is on the court Unique weighting system to determine players' impact on each possession
+Break play by play data into player specific datasets and aggregate events while each player is on the court Unique weighting system to determine players' impact on each possession
     - (i.e player recieves more credit for offensive possession if they took the shot) Add in opponent offense/defense statistics for future calculations of elo ratings